 Joseph A. Hardy III is a true American success story, rising from a college student selling home-grown vegetables door-to-door to becoming the Founder & CEO of what today is the largest privately-owned building materials supplier to professional contractors - 84 Lumber Company.

-In addition to 84 Lumber Company, Joe founded Nemacolin Woodlands Resort, not only a premier Pennsylvania resort destination, but one of North America's.
-Owned and operated by his daughter, Maggie Hardy Magerko, the lavish Forbes Travel Guide Four-Star resort features three mountain hotels, including the Forbes Five-Star, AAA Five-Diamond Falling Rock boutique hotel and clubhouse, the internationally acclaimed Woodlands Spa, 36 holes of golf on the Links Course and the Pete Dye designed Mystic Rock - a PGA tested course, former host to the 84 Lumber Classic, a sporting clay Shooting Academy, Equestrian Center, Off-Road Driving Academy, and 15 on-site Restaurants and lounges among a multitude of amenities.
+In addition to 84 Lumber Company, Joe founded Nemacolin Woodlands Resort, one of North America's premier resort destinations.
+Owned and operated by his daughter, Maggie Hardy, the lavish AAA Four-Diamond resort features six distinct lodging options, including the AAA Five-Diamond Falling Rock boutique hotel and clubhouse, the internationally acclaimed Woodlands Spa, 36 holes of golf including the PGA Tour-tested Mystic Rock, former host to the 84 Lumber Classic, and new Shepherd's Rock golf course, a sporting clay Shooting Academy, Wildlife Academy, Off-Road Driving Academy and an array of on-site restaurants and lounges among a multitude of amenities.

-1952 - Joe opens Green Hills Lumber with his brothers and a friend
+1952 - Joe opened Green Hills Lumber with his brothers and a friend

-1956 - 84 Lumber Company is founded in Eighty Four, Pennsylvania
+1956 - 84 Lumber Company was founded in Eighty Four, Pennsylvania

-1987 - Joe purchases Nemacolin Woodlands Resort, a former hunting lodge, at a bankruptcy sale
+1987 - Joe purchased Nemacolin Woodlands Resort, a former hunting lodge, at a bankruptcy sale

-1992 - Joe promotes his daughter, Maggie Hardy Magerko, to President of 84 Lumber Company
+1992 - Joe promoted his daughter, Maggie Hardy, to President of 84 Lumber Company

-1994 - Yearly sales top the $1 billion dollar mark for the first time
+1994 - Yearly sales at 84 Lumber topped the $1 billion dollar mark for the first time

-2003 - Joe brings the PGA Tour to Nemacolin for the first annual 84 Lumber Classic
+2003 - Joe brought the PGA Tour to Nemacolin for the first annual 84 Lumber Classic

 2004 - Joe Hardy begins four-year term as Vice Chairman, Fayette County Board of Commissioners